 What are the most important questions you must ask your dentist?
 Finding the right dental office can be tricky, so you need to know the right questions you must ask your dentist before you get your teeth cleaned.
-Dr. Van de Vyver at Great Lakes Dentistry in Royal Oak, Michigan, answers the top five questions you MUST ask your dentist before you go back for your regular check-up and cleaning.
+We answer the top five questions you MUST ask your dentist before you go back for your regular check-up and cleaning.

 The Top Five Questions You MUST Ask Your Dentist

 #1 – Do you still place silver, amalgam fillings?

 According to Natural Teeth Implant Center official site, it used to be that only cosmetic dentistry experts were the ones placing tooth-colored (we call them “composite”) fillings.
 Now, with how far dental materials

 have come, I can’t find a good reason a composite filling CANNOT be used.
 Some dentists will try to say that composite won’t work in “difficult” areas because they might get wet or contaminated.
 There are so many new materials and equipment available today that make the process of placing a composite restoration successfully much easier and more predictable.
 Placing tooth colored composite fillings anywhere in the mouth has now become a routine, everyday procedure.
 There is no longer a compelling reason to use dental amalgam for any filling you might need.
 Don’t even get me started on the fact that silver fillings have been used for over a hundred years.
 If I needed a filling, I sure as heck wouldn’t want something put in my mouth that essentially hasn’t been improved upon in over a century.
 I didn’t take my horse and buggy to the office, I don’t want something put in my mouth that was invented at the same time!
 If a dentist places ANY silver fillings, they’re practicing century-old dentistry.
 Consult a cosmetic dentist for more information.

 #2 – Do you use all digital x-rays?